cap-js/docs/java/observability.md

 Similarly, no specific log output configuration is required for local development, as per default, log messages are written to the console in human-readable form, which contains timestamp, thread, and logger component information.
 To customize the log output, for instance to add some application-specific information, you can create corresponding configuration files (such as `logback-spring.xml` for logback) to the classpath and Spring picks it automatically.
 Consult the documentation of the dedicated logging framework to learn about the configuration file format.

-All logs are written which have a log level greater or equal the configured log level of the corresponding logger object.
+All logs are written that have a log level greater or equal to the configured log level of the corresponding logger object.
 The following log levels are available:

 | Level    | Use case